 It’s a peaceful philosophy that emphasizes non-attachment and the art of letting go.

-But have you also considered that it might help you not give a f*ck?
+But have you also considered that it might be able to help you not give a f*ck?

 Yep, by practicing some simple Zen philosophies, you’ll be able to let go of little things that don’t matter so you can focus on what really does.